Detecting Brute Force Attacks with Splunk

 I kept all test logs inside the lab index to avoid mixing them with production or default Splunk data.

-Step 2: Search for Failed Logins
+2: Search for Failed Logins

 The raw logs contain both successful and failed login attempts.
 To isolate brute force behaviour, I searched for events with the keyword "Failed password".